cbahlai/OSRR_course/02_organizing_data_tables.md

 I think organismal ecologists are often at a disadvantage here.
 Data formatting and spreadsheet management are *very* rarely explicitly taught, but in many other fields, there is some degree of automation in data collection- machines process the samples and create data tables.

 In this class, we will work through the [Data Carpentry](http://www.datacarpentry.org/) lesson on [spreadsheets for ecology](http://www.datacarpentry.org/spreadsheet-ecology-lesson/).
+A link to a deliciously messy data set is [here](https://www.dropbox.com/s/5ncuacnd3arjitc/survey_data_tabs.xls?dl=0).

 **Resources:**